--Sample Scene Directions--

 To create a Default Asset Creator, right click the folder where you want it to be placed and choose Create -> Deep Space Labs -> SAM -> Default Asset Creator.

 Always remember that the type of assets the Creator creates should match the Chunk Streamer in use by each LOD Group.
 For instance, if an LOD Group is using a Prefab Chunk Streamer, the Asset Creator for the LOD Group should generate prefabs at the very least.
 The generated assets also need to be loadable by this Chunk Streamer.
 For instance, if a Prefab Chunk Streamer is expecting prefabs to be in a folder called Resources/VegetationPrefabs, your Asset Creator should be configured to generate the prefab assets in that folder.
+When configured to create both prefabs and scenes, you should set the Primary Assets setting according to the type of Chunk Streamer you are using!

 If you need additional help configuring your Default Asset Creator, please take a look at the Default Asset Creator Section within the Scriptable Assets Chapter.

-We suggest giving each Asset Creator asset a unique name, to help differentiate it with other Asset Creators.
+We suggest giving each Asset Creator asset you create a unique name, to help differentiate it with other Asset Creators.
 After configuring the Asset Creator(s) assign it/them to the LOD Groups you plan on assigning game objects to.

-To make things simpler, we suggest creating just a single Default Asset Creator for use with all four Groupings.
+To make things simpler, we suggest creating just a single Default Asset Creator for use with all Groupings.
 Since the Sample Scene is configured to use a Chunk Streamer, you can configure this Asset Creator's Asset Creation Mode to use either the Prefabs_And_Scenes (with Primary Assets set to Scenes) option or the Only_Scenes option (we recommend the latter option for simplicities sake).

 Whichever option you choose, be sure to set the Save Folder's (the easiest way is to click the folder on the left half of the Project Hierarchy and then use the Copy Selected Folder button), and be sure to leave the Add To Build Settings option enabled.